MStefan99/OpenGimbal/README.md

 ## Smooth footage made hackable

-#### Open source gimbal you can build, tweak and extend to match all your filming needs
+**Open source gimbal you can build, tweak and extend to match all your filming needs**

+Note: OpenGimbal is undergoing final preparations before the first public release.
+Documentation is still being written and hardware designs are undergoing final testing and will be published shortly.

 ## Highlights